Lucky Town

-Lucky Town is the 10th studio album by American singer-songwriter Bruce Springsteen.
-The album was released on March 27, 1992, the same day as Springsteen's ninth studio album Human Touch.
-Lucky Town peaked at number three on the Billboard 200, with lead single "Better Days" (double A-side single with Human Touchs title track) peaking at number one on the U.S. Mainstream Rock and number 16 on the Billboard Hot 100 charts.
-Lucky Town has since been certified Platinum by the Recording Industry Association of America (RIAA), for more than one million copies sold in the United States.
+Lucky Town is the tenth studio album by American singer-songwriter Bruce Springsteen.
+The album was released on March 27, 1992, the same day as Springsteen's ninth studio album, Human Touch.
+Lucky Town peaked at number three on the Billboard 200, with its lead single "Better Days" (a double A-side single with Human Touchs title track) peaking at number one on the U.S. Mainstream Rock chart and number 16 on the Billboard Hot 100.
+Lucky Town has since been certified Platinum by the Recording Industry Association of America (RIAA) for selling more than one million copies in the United States.

 Background

-Springsteen was working on Human Touch, which he intended to release sometime in 1990, but the project took him longer than he thought.
-He shelved the project in early 1991 and came back to it in September of the same year.
-Intending to record one more song for the album ("Living Proof"), he ended up with 10 new songs.
-Once he completed the sessions, he decided to put the 10 new songs on a separate album, which became Lucky Town, and to release it at the same time as Human Touch.
-While most of the songs from the album have received few performances since the reunion of the E Street Band, "If I Should Fall Behind" was played at every show during the 1999–2000 Reunion Tour and was included in the Live in New York City DVD and CD release.
+Springsteen began working on Human Touch with the intention of releasing it sometime in 1990, but the project took longer than anticipated.
+He shelved the project in early 1991, resuming work in September of that year.
+Intending to record just one more song for the album ("Living Proof"), he ended up writing and tracking ten new songs instead.
+Once the sessions concluded, he decided to compile the ten new songs into a separate album, which became Lucky Town, and release it simultaneously with Human Touch.
+While most of the songs from the album have been performed rarely since the reunion of the E Street Band, "If I Should Fall Behind" was featured at every show during the 1999–2000 Reunion Tour and was included on the Live in New York City CD and DVD releases.

 Themes

-Compared to Human Touch, Lucky Town has a more stripped down, folk-based sound and is more personal in its songs' lyrics.
-Human Touch consisted of mostly love songs, while Lucky Town focuses on more specific events in Springsteen's life.
-The opening track "Better Days" expresses his desire to start over after some rough patches in his life (his divorce from his first wife).
-"Living Proof" is about the birth of his first son and "Local Hero" is about a time that he saw a picture of himself in a store window, which the salesgirl said was a picture of "just a local hero".
-"Souls of the Departed" recalls "Born in the U.S.A." in its sound and social commentary.
-The song was inspired by the Gulf War.
+Compared to Human Touch, Lucky Town features a more stripped-down, folk-based sound and more personal lyrics.
+While Human Touch consists mostly of love songs, Lucky Town focuses on specific events in Springsteen's life.
+The opening track, "Better Days", expresses his desire for a fresh start following a difficult period in his personal life, including his divorce from his first wife.
+"Living Proof" was inspired by the birth of his first son, and "Local Hero" recounts an instance when he saw a photograph of himself in a store window, which the sales clerk described as a picture of "just a local hero".
+"Souls of the Departed" recalls "Born in the U.S.A." in its sonic structure and social commentary; the song was inspired by the Gulf War.